0xnullifier/miden-para/README.md

 # miden-para

 This is the Miden x Para SDK integration.
 Below, you'll find instructions for local building and linking the library.
-If you're looking for integrations, see [INTEGRATIONS.md](./docs/INTEGRATIONS.md).
+If you're looking for React integration, see [Miden x Para x React](./packages/use-miden-para-react/README.md).

 ## Requirements